jk-labs-inc/jokerace/.github/ISSUE_TEMPLATE/chain_request.md

 ---

-Please include the network name, RPC url, chain id, native currency symbol, block explorer url, your chain's logo, and whether or not the chain in your issue is a testnet.
+Please include the following:
+- Network name
+- RPC url
+- Chain id
+- Native currency symbol
+- Block explorer url
+- Your chain's logo

-If you are a mainnet chain, please drop a link showing that koinly supports you so we can enable monetization (which allows creator fees, anyone-can-vote contests, circuits, etc).
+- A link showing that koinly supports you so we can enable monetization (which allows creator fees, anyone-can-vote contests, circuits, etc).
+- A link to an Automated Market Maker pool between your chain's wrapped native currency and USDC or UDST

 And lastly, please @divine-economy somewhere in your ticket so that he can be notified when it's closed.

-Please use [this issue](https://github.com/jk-labs-inc/jokerace/issues/2047) as a template!
+Please use [this issue](https://github.com/jk-labs-inc/jokerace/issues/2047) as a template for formatting!